 Now, what does it take to get there, and how do you tackle the RSM MBA essays?

-RSM MBA essays and story samples/examples – topics/analysis
+RSM MBA essays and analysis with story samples/examples

 (a).
 Share how you’ve already been a force for positive change in your world.
 Your example can be large or small, global or local, but must highlight the positive impact you’ve had through your efforts.
 Tell us your story.